A long journey to enlightenment: 14 FSU students experience India

 We were fortunate enough to meet and spend most of our time in Darjeeling with Prajwal Parajuly, the author of “The Gurkha’s Daughter.”
 He enthusiastically answered our questions about his book of short stories.

-After a 3ight from Bagdogra to Delhi and a long bus ride, we arrived in Rishikesh, where we stayed at Camp Ecoterra.
-The sta& members were hospitable.
+After a flight from Bagdogra to Delhi and a long bus ride, we arrived in Rishikesh, where we stayed at Camp Ecoterra.
+The staff members were hospitable.
 We met Ravi, our unofficial guide during our time in Rishikesh.

 His spirit and love of life infected everyone on the trip.
 Whether he was teaching us a goofy game that incorporated song and dance at our nightly campfire or just telling us a story, he infiltrated our hearts and filled them with joy.

 While white water rafting on the Ganges, a few of us voluntarily hopped off the raft into the river.
 I felt adrenaline course through my veins as I submerged myself into the cold river.
 The thrill and excitement of my physical presence in a sacred river overtook me until I was struck with the fear of an approaching rapid and immediately wanted to be heaved back into the raft by the shoulders of my life jacket.